 There are many reasons why international high school students come to Boston University’s Summer Term High School Programs.
-One of the biggest reasons, of course, is to experience what it is like to study at a world-renowned United States university.
-As you engage with students from all over the United States, Europe, Africa, Asia, the Middle East, Australia, and the Americas, you discover new academic challenges, practice and improve your English language skills, and immerse yourself in the American culture in one of the most historic, exciting, and cosmopolitan cities in the nation.
+One of the biggest reasons is to experience what it is like to study at a world-renowned United States university.
+As you engage with students from all over the United States, Europe, Africa, Asia, the Middle East, Australia, and the Americas, you discover new academic challenges, experience university life in the U.S., and immerse yourself in American culture in one of the most historic, exciting, and cosmopolitan cities in the nation.

-- 84 on the Internet-based TOEFL (iBT)
+- 84-90 on the Internet-based TOEFL (iBT)

 - 7 on the International English Language Testing System (IELTS)

 If English is not the primary language taught at your high school you must supply supplemental information to demonstrate English proficiency.

 International students who are not proficient in English may want to consider CELOP's Gateway to the American University program, which provides a two-week university experience focused on preparing for college applications and improving English language skills.
 Find out more information on CELOP's website.

 The Commonwealth of Massachusetts requires all full-time or part-time international students to submit proof of immunization against the following communicable diseases: measles, mumps, rubella (MMR); tetanus (must be Tdap vaccine); hepatitis-B; (bacterial) meningitis; and varicella.
 Your doctor must complete the Immunization Record Form to show proof of these immunizations.
 The Immunization Record Form will be sent to each accepted student within your acceptance email.

 If you are not in compliance with all Boston University Health Immunization requirements when you arrive on the Boston University campus, you have seven days to obtain the necessary vaccination(s) or you will be considered out of status.
 You may obtain vaccinations (by scheduling an appointment in advance) at:

 881 Commonwealth Avenue

 Boston, MA 02215